elfrances/actFileTool/README.md

 One of the design goals for the actFileTool is to allow the user to correct these errors, so that the virtual ride on the smart trainer is more realistic.

-The tool has the following features:
+The app has the following features:

 1. Can read FIT/GPX/TCX files.
 2. Can trim out a range of points.